 Eligible homeschooled students are welcome to enroll in Honors courses, where they can learn in an academically rigorous environment alongside other high-performing students and strengthen their transcript with an honors notation.

 CollegeNow partners with local high schools to offer Tompkins Cortland online courses to qualified students.
-Through partnering with LEAH chapters, the East Side Learners Association, the Islamic Home School Group, Homer Learner's Association of Central New York, and TST BOCES, we are now able to extend this opportunity to homeschooled students.
-If you are a member of one of these homeschooling organizations, or part of another group, and interested in learning more, please contact CollegeNow at email@example.com or call us at 607-844-8222, ext.
+Through partnering with LEAH chapters, the East Side Learners Association, the Islamic Home School Group, Home Learner's Association of Central New York, and TST BOCES, we are now able to extend this opportunity to homeschooled students.
+If you are a member of one of these homeschooling organizations, or part of another group, and interested in learning more, please contact CollegeNow at firstname.lastname@example.org or call us at 607-844-8222, ext.
 4311.

 Non-Credit Opportunities for Students and Parents